mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Spacecraft.
 It looks like Holragi has their rail working."

-Flushed with anger, she rose from the plate and closed her eyes, facing into the darkest corner of the room.
+Flushed with anger, she rose from the plate and closed her eyes, facing the darkest corner of the room.

 "How large are they?
 Can they fit a person?"
 She asked the darkness.

-The observer answered her, "I can't tell at this distance, but judging by the frequency of these five launches, I think they're testing the rail in anticipation of something."
+The observer answered her, "I can't tell at this distance, but judging by the frequency of these launches, I think they're testing the rail in anticipation of something."

 Melna remained silent.